How To Make The Best, Most Smoky Pulled Pork

 If you’re using a grill, you’ll want to grab some wood chunks, and drip pan then set yourself up for some smoking action.

 225°F is widely considered the Holy Grail of smoking temperatures, providing the perfect level of controlled, low heat to slowly soften and melt the connective tissue without drying out the lean meat.
 Of course, as with all things barbecue, there’s still a lot of debate: many meat geeks will argue that 250°F is better, if only because it speeds up the process.
-I always recommend 225°F for all novices.
+I always recommend 225°F when smoking pork butt for all novices.
 Also, invest in a good thermometer for reading the internal temperature of your grill.
 The factory temperature gauges on grills are rarely reliable.

 Keeping your smoker or grill at an exact temperature can prove troublesome for newbies; but don’t let it scare you off, in no time at all you’ll dial in how much fuel and oxygen your grill or smoker requires.
 From there, it’s just a matter of figuring out how often you need to add in more fuel (briquettes).
 As long as the meat stays between 225°F and 250°F, you’ll be fine.
 If temperature spikes do happen (as they do), try to keep the meat under 275-300°F; a few short spikes won’t ruin a pork butt.